EnterpriseDB/tpa/docs/src/pglogical.md

 attributes of a replication set, or change its membership (the tables and sequences it contains).

-If you change `replicate_*` or `autoadd_*`, TPAexec will call `pglogical.alter_replication_set()` accordingly (but note that you cannot change `autoadd_existing` for existing replication sets, and the `autoadd_*` parameters are all pglogical3-specific).
+If you change `replicate_*` or `autoadd_*`, TPA will call `pglogical.alter_replication_set()` accordingly (but note that you cannot change `autoadd_existing` for existing replication sets, and the `autoadd_*` parameters are all pglogical3-specific).

-If you change the list of `tables` or `sequences` for a replication set, TPAexec will reconcile these changes by calling `pglogical.alter_replication_set_{add,remove}_{table,sequence}()` as needed.
+If you change the list of `tables` or `sequences` for a replication set, TPA will reconcile these changes by calling `pglogical.alter_replication_set_{add,remove}_{table,sequence}()` as needed.

-However, if you change `synchronize_data` or other attributes for a relation (table or sequence) that is already a member of a replication set, TPAexec will not propagate the changes (e.g., by dropping the table and re-adding it with a different configuration).
+However, if you change `synchronize_data` or other attributes for a relation (table or sequence) that is already a member of a replication set, TPA will not propagate the changes (e.g., by dropping the table and re-adding it with a different configuration).

 For subscriptions, you can only change the list of `replication_sets`